Louis Scarcella: Eliseo DeLeon (2019, reconvicted 2022)

-Samuel Edmonson (2022)
+Samuel Edmonson (2022, partially reconvicted 2025)

 Samuel "Baby Sam" Edmonson was arrested in 1989, convicted in 1990, and received a 75-years-to-life sentence for ordering the murders of two associates in his Brooklyn cocaine business.
 In 2022, Judge Vincent Del Giudice vacated the convictions and ordered a new trial, after a key witness Keith Christmas testified that Detective Scarcella and a partner furloughed him from prison, reduced his outstanding charges, treated him to restaurants and prostitutes, and gave him a fabricated story to implicate Edmonson at the original trial, shortly after his own shooting that he believed Edmonson had ordered.
 Del Giudice ruled that Christmas's recantation was credible, in contrast to Scarcella's "demeanor while testifying, his selective recollection, and pattern of minimization of his role in investigations under scrutiny."
+Edmonson was temporarily released after serving 33 years, then returned to prison in 2025 when a state appellate court ruled that Christmas's recanted testimony should vacate only one of Edmonson's two murder convictions.

 Vincent Ellerbe, James Irons, and Thomas Malik (2022)

 Three teenagers, Vincent Ellerbe, James Irons, and Thomas Malik, were sentenced to 25 years to life for the 1995 arson murder of subway token clerk Harry Kaufman.
-The crime was highlighted by Bob Dole's presidential campaign and dubbed "the Money Train case".
-It was the worst of seven similar attacks citywide during the release of the film, whose fictional pyromaniac squirted gasoline into locked payment booths to torch the clerks.
+The crime was highlighted by Bob Dole's presidential campaign and dubbed "the Money Train case" in light of the action film.
+Kaufman's murder was the worst of seven similar attacks citywide during the release of the film, whose fictional pyromaniac squirted gasoline into locked payment booths to torch the subway clerks.
 In 2022, a state judge cleared the three convicted men of all charges, after Brooklyn DA Gonzalez and the Conviction Review Unit found "serious problems with the evidence", concluding that the trio's confessions were false and had been coerced by Detectives Scarcella and Chmil.
 The defendants Irons and Malik were released from prison after nearly 27 years; Ellerbe had been paroled after 25.
+Reported monetary settlements were approximately $16.3 million each for Irons and Malik, and $9.25 million for Ellerbe.

+Steven Ruffin (2024)

+In an escalating dispute among teenagers, Steven Ruffin was wrongfully convicted of manslaughter for the 1996 shooting of schoolmate James Deligny, who himself was wrongfully identified for robbing earrings from Ruffin's sister Diane.
+Ruffin was paroled in 2010 after serving 14 years, and was ultimately exonerated in 2024 by Brooklyn DA Gonzalez and the Conviction Review Unit.
+They cited Ruffin's recanted confession to Detective Scarcella, lineup identification by a coached witness, and serious errors at trial.
+They further agreed with Ruffin that the evidence pointed to Diane's boyfriend, who was never investigated despite providing the murder weapon to Scarcella and confessing to Diane and her family.
+Ruffin has sued the city and state for his wrongful conviction, along with several police officers including Scarcella.